 Middle stage dementia is the time where the symptoms of early stage dementia will get worse and potentially start to make more of an impact on the patient’s everyday life.
 The middle stage of dementia is usually the longest and can last for many years.

 Changes to behaviour tend to start in mid-stage dementia and some of the most common are forgetting significant things like where they live or what day it is.
 You could notice that the person with dementia is struggling with everyday tasks such as getting dressed or remembering to eat properly.
+At this stage, it may be helpful for your loved one to carry a dementia tracker with GPS tracking with them.

 If you are caring for someone with middle stage dementia, making sure that you have the right support becomes more important as you are likely to find that the patient’s ability to be independent dwindles.
 You may find our guide on how to help someone with dementia useful.